10 Types of Evidence You Must Have for an Occupation Order

 In cases where children are at risk, the Court looks at safety.
 Reports from social services and medical records are key.
 Statements from child psychologists also provide valuable insights.
 Any evidence of the child's distress is significant.

-You can also prove witness statements regarding how the children are impacted by the current living arrangements.
+You can also provide witness statements regarding how the children are impacted by the current living arrangements.

 4. Evidence of Intimidation or Fear of Violence